KinzaAslam/Payement-Form-/README.md

 # Payement-Form-
-I am using HTML to make this form and Styling by using CSS
+I am using HTML to make this payement form and designing by using CSS